-In the event you choose to end your membership in our plan, re-enrollment may not be permitted, or you may have to wait until Pfizer's next Open Enrollment Period.
-You should consult with Pfizer regarding the availability of other employer-sponsored coverage prior to ending your plan membership outside of Pfizer's Open Enrollment Period.
-It is important to understand Pfizer's eligibility policies, and the possible impact to your retiree health care coverage options and other retirement benefits before submitting your request to end your membership in our plan.
+In the event you choose to end your membership in our plan, re-enrollment may not be permitted.
+You should consult with your plan sponsor regarding the availability of other coverage prior to ending your plan membership.
+It is important to understand your plan sponsor's eligibility policies, and the possible impact to your retiree health care coverage options and other retirement benefits before submitting your request to end your membership in our plan.

-SECTION 2 When can you end your membership in our plan?
+Section 2 When can you end your membership in our plan?

-You may end your membership in our plan only during certain times of the year, known as enrollment periods.
-Please contact Pfizer for more information on ending your membership in our plan.
+Please contact your plan sponsor for more information on ending your membership in our plan.